SuperMalinge/Steam-Economy-Enhancer/README.md

 # Steam Economy Enhancer

+This forks aims to make the trades a bit more automatic

+*automatically add items to the trade offer which are equal or higher for a set price

 A free userscript to enhance your Steam Inventory, Steam Market and Steam Tradeoffers.

 It adds the following features to the Steam Market: